List of Star Wars creatures: Bordok

 The bordok is a herbivorous equine animal, native to the forest moon of Endor.
 They have an erect mane, and short knobby forward pointing horns on either side of their head.
 It is used by Ewoks as a pack animal and a mount if captured.

+Bursa

-BursaBursas are carnivorous quadrupeds native to Naboo.
+Bursas are carnivorous quadrupeds native to Naboo.
 They live in mud huts or burrows they build in the ground.
 Rumors are, being that they hunted and killed the early Gungan race, they are partially responsible for the Gungans seeking shelter from them underwater..

 C

 Can-cell

 The can-cell is a monstrous dragonfly, about 1.5 m (4.9 ft) long, which flies the skies of Kashyyyk and Teth.
 It is seen in Star Wars: The Clone Wars and Star Wars: Episode III – Revenge of the Sith.

+Cannok

-CannokCannoks inhabit the forest moon of Dxun.
+Cannoks inhabit the forest moon of Dxun.
 Cannoks are small, annoying creatures that have the ability to consume anything, including mechanical components.